Methodist Church in Singapore: Organisation

 The Methodist Church in Singapore, which consists of 46 local congregations, is organised in conferences: general conference, annual conferences, district and local conferences.

 The General Conference, which meets every four years, is the highest decision-making body of the MCS, led by the elected Bishop and an equal number of elected representatives (both clergy and laity) from each of the three Annual Conferences.
 For day-to-day matters between sessions of the General Conference, the powers of the General Conference are to be found in the General Conference Executive Council (GCEC).

 The General Conference is the only body that speaks officially for the church.
 No person, no paper, no organisation has the authority to speak officially for The Methodist Church, this right having been reserved exclusively to the General Conference under the Constitution.

 The Women's Society of Christian Service (WSCS) was set up to help Methodist women grow in the knowledge and experience of God as revealed in Jesus Christ, challenge them to respond to God's redemptive fellowship, to make Christ known throughout the world and to develop a personal responsibility for the whole task of the Church.
 Its ministries include Spiritual Life, Social Concerns, Christian Education and Missions.

 The Methodist Missions Society (MMS) was established in 1991 as the missions agency of The Methodist Church in Singapore.
 MMS seeks to establish indigenous churches supported by mission endeavours in communities across the region where there is no Methodist presence.
 The current focus is on the Asian region, particularly Cambodia, China, Nepal, Thailand and Vietnam, owing to their proximity to Singapore and the multiple opportunities to reach the large numbers of unreached people groups in these countries for religious conversion.

 The Methodist Welfare Services (MWS) is the outreach and social-concerns arm of The Methodist Church in Singapore.
-It provides care, support and practical help to Singaporeans facing life's crises and long-term hardship regardless of their race, religion or language.
-Under the current umbrella of MWS or associated with it, there are 13 service hubs including three Family Service Centres, three Children & Youth Centres, the Christalite Methodist Home for the destitute and the Bethany Methodist Nursing Home.
+It provides care, support and practical help to communities experiencing poverty in well-being – such as poor health, fractured relationships, broken dignity and financial distress – through an integrated range of 22 healthcare and social services.
+These include a home care & hospice service, nursing homes, a senior care centre, active ageing centres, the Christalite Methodist Home for the destitute, family service centres, parenting and marriage support, a debt clearance and asset building scheme, a girls’ residence and student care centre.
+MWS’ support extends to all, regardless of their ethnicities and religions.

 The Methodist Church in Singapore is a member of the National Council of Churches of Singapore.